#FaqFriday voting and weekly update

-Brandon will be out of the country for the next few weeks so we are going to change the format for this week’s #FaqFriday poll.
-You will see a variety of topics ranging from the the cosmere to writing advice and I will take the top rated questions to Brandon and give the answers over the next few weeks.
+Today’s poll, to be answered Friday, May 19th, will focus on the cosmere.
 As always, if you have a question you’d like to get answered by Brandon, please leave a comment in whichever location (Facebook, Twitter, Google +, or Instagram) and I will add it to the list of potential questions.

 - If a bullet is made out of an appropriate metal and shoots through someone and gets lodged in someone else can it function as a hemalurgic spike?
 If it can, would the spike kill someone if it was lodged in an incorrect spot for a spike?

 - How were the glyphs and glyph-pairs in the Stormlight universe created?